 - User Emails: This setting confirms that emails that should be sent to users inside the organization are actually sent.
 These emails are typically sent when resetting a password, creating a new user, adding comments to a case, or creating/modifying a task

 - To use Formstack’s Salesforce integration, your organization must use the Performance, Unlimited, Professional, Developer, or Enterprise editions of Salesforce.
 Also, it is recommended that you create an API-only user at Salesforce and that you create a security token to use with the API.

 - If you are sending file attachments to Salesforce, you must store your data in the Formstack database or those files won't be transferred.
 For more information on adding attachments to your Salesforce integration, check out this blog post.

-- Some common errors you may experience when setting up and using the Formstack Salesforce integration are detailed in this Support doc and this Support webinar.
+- Some common errors you may experience when setting up and using the Formstack Salesforce integration are detailed in this Support article.
 Note that there is an “Error Handling” section in the integration settings that allows you to insert your email address to be notified if a submission fails to post to Salesforce due to a Salesforce related error.

 Want to learn more about connecting your forms to Salesforce?
-Click below to check out our quick-click glossary on all things Formstack + Salesforce.
+Click here to check out our quick-click glossary on all things Formstack + Salesforce.